aneoconsulting/ArmoniK/infrastructure/docs/kubernetes-on-cluster.md

 # K3s <a name="k3s"></a>

-The instructions to install Kubernetes on a cluster are presented in [K3s on a cluster](./k3s-on-cluster.md)
+The instructions to install K3s on a cluster are presented in [K3s on a cluster](./k3s-on-cluster.md)

 # Kubeadm <a name="Kubeadm"></a>

+The instructions to install kubeadm on a cluster are presented in [Kubeadm on a cluster](./kubeadm-on-cluster.md)